 I started about 2 months ago with Trifecta and in the first month I was astounded by what a difference it has made.
 It makes having healthy food so easy and not have to spend an entire day cooking. - Deb Waldo, Harvard, IL

 I was looking for a company to help me with my meal prep and I like that Trifecta has a-la-carte options because then I can mix & match items.
-I can only eat smaller portions because of my surgery, so the 4 servings already portioned is super helpful for me and I can cut them in ½ and make more meals.
+I can only eat smaller portions because of my surgery, so the 4 servings already portioned are super helpful for me and I can cut them in ½ and make more meals.
 I started about 2 months ago with Trifecta, and in the first month, I was astounded by what a difference it has made.
-It makes having healthy food so easy and not have to spend an entire day cooking.
+It makes having healthy food so easy and not having to spend an entire day cooking.

 No Such Thing as the Easy Way Out